jeremycohoe/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 ## NETCONF Dial-In Model Driven Telemetry

-Unlike the gRPC **(configured)**, the NETCONF Model Driven Telemetry interface needs only to be enabled within IOS XE - once enabled the Dial-In **(dynamic)** connection can be established from the tooling.
+The NETCONF Model Driven Telemetry interface needs only to be enabled within IOS XE - once enabled the Dial-In **(dynamic)** connection can be established from the tooling.

 To enable the NETCONF use the following CLI.
 Refer to the **NETCONF** module for more details.